-Freedom and movement
+Freedom and Movement

 I had the pleasure of working in cities like Rome or Barcelona where the arts are part of the everyday life.
 Like Claude Weisbuch, the discovery and the movement have been one of the components of my life.

 Indeed, it has to include twenty moves and a few expatriations in bright and exotic countries.

 A decisive encounter with art

-My encounter with Claude Weisbuch was a revelation and a click.
-Indeed his work with humanism, freedom and movement is in the image of my ideal life.
+My meeting with Claude Weisbuch was finally a revelation and a trigger.
+Indeed, his work imbued with humanism, freedom and movement is in the image of my ideal life.
 In addition, fans of his work largely include computer scientists, architects and many medical professions.

 Should we see a sign there?
-For me there is nothing surprising, the accuracy and thoroughness of this artist being a common point with these demanding professions.
+For me there is nothing surprising, the precision and the rigor of this artist being a common point with my way of life.

-Today, I had other meetings with artists like Marie Claire of Armagnac.
-Unfortunately the walls of my house are not enough to lay it all out.
-So, I want to put back in the light some carefully archived works!
+Today, I had other encounters with artists like Marie Claire d’Armagnac.
+Unfortunately the walls of my house are not enough to expose everything.
+So I want to highlight some carefully archived works!